bhauman/lein-figwheel/README.md

 There is a cost to setting up other REPLs and this can lead to a long experience of "having no fun whatsoever".

-Here are my top reccomendations:
+Here are my top recommendations:

 **Emacs**:   use `inf-clojure` as described on the [wiki page](https://github.com/bhauman/lein-figwheel/wiki/Running-figwheel-with-Emacs-Inferior-Clojure-Interaction-Mode)